Sangeetha-K16/cerebrus-ms-ai-agents/README.md

 # CERBERUS - Continuous Ecosystem for Risk & Boundary Evaluation Remediations Using STRIDE/DREAD

+## Project Overview

+This repository is an individual contribution to the CERBERUS capstone project, focusing on the design and automation of a STRIDE-based threat modeling workflow using n8n.
+It enables the conversion of plain English system descriptions into Data Flow Diagrams (DFDs), which are then validated and analyzed for security risks using the STRIDE framework.
+The workflow simulates API integrations for DFD generation (via LangGraph) and security assessment.

 # Agentic AI
 Agentic AI refers to artificial intelligence systems designed to act autonomously with the ability to perceive their environment, make decisions, and take goal-directed actions to achieve specific objectives.
 Unlike reactive AI, agentic AI exhibits agency — meaning it can plan, adapt, and learn from interactions over time.
 These systems often incorporate multiple AI components working together, enabling complex problem-solving and self-directed behavior.
 Agentic AI is increasingly applied in areas like robotics, virtual assistants, and automated workflows, pushing the boundaries of intelligent automation.